kognise/obsidian-aviation/FAR/Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md

 ### §161.211   Optional use of [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|14 CFR part 150]] procedures.

-\(a\) An airport operator may use the procedures in [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|part 150 of this chapter]], instead of the procedures described in §[[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.203   Notice of proposed restriction.|§161.203]](b) and 161.209(b), as a means of providing an adequate public notice and comment opportunity on a proposed Stage 2 restriction.
+\(a\) An airport operator may use the procedures in [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|part 150 of this chapter]], instead of the procedures described in [[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.203   Notice of proposed restriction.|§§161.203]](b) and 161.209(b), as a means of providing an adequate public notice and comment opportunity on a proposed Stage 2 restriction.

 \(b\) If the airport operator elects to use [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|14 CFR part 150]] procedures to comply with this subpart, the operator shall: